nlasheras/aoc-2021/README.md

 ### Day 14

 Today it was one of those days when the straight forward version solution doesn't scale properly.
 I got the version counting pairs working relatively fast, but then it didn't gave me a correct answer with my input although looking correct.
 After a lot of debugging I realized that the issue was on initializing the pairs for the input (I didn't account for repeated pairs on the original polymer).

+### Day 15

+Today's problem seemed like an obvious application of the A* algorithm.
+My implementation still needs a bit less than 2 minutes for **part 2** so most likely there is some improvement still to do.